 Board of Directors

-Sigma Tau Gamma Fraternity is a Missouri not-for-profit corporation qualified as a tax exempt organization under IRS section 501(c)7.
+Sigma Tau Gamma Fraternity is a Missouri not-for-profit corporation qualified as a tax-exempt organization under IRS section 501(c)7.
 The governance of the Fraternity is vested in the Grand Conclave.
 It is comprised of elected delegates from the college chapters and recognized alumni associations.

 The Board of Directors is charged with governing the Fraternity between meetings of the Grand Conclave.
 The eight members of the Board of Directors, including the President of the Fraternity, are alumni volunteers.
-They serve not only without compensation but also often at considerable personal expense.
+They serve not only without compensation but also often at a considerable personal expense.
 The Board of Directors set policy, ensures completion of the Fraternity’s strategic plan, adopts the budget, authorizes the addition of new chapters, and employs the Chief Executive Officer.